pyodide/pyodide/docs/development/building-from-sources.md

 - "\*" builds all packages
 - You can exclude a package by prefixing it with "!".

-micropip and distutils are always automatically included.
+micropip is always automatically included.

 ## Environment variables